Non-Toxic Play Mat

 PopsyKosy's approach

-PopsyKosy uses 100% pure virgin EVA and keeps the conversation anchored in material records: USP Class VI-tested EVA and current product-specific documentation for relevant family-floor standards where applicable.
+PopsyKosy mats are 100% EVA foam core + 100% EVA film surface — no XPE, IXPE, or recycled PE — and the conversation stays anchored in material records: for the complete mat, USP Class VI-tested EVA, and current product-specific documentation for relevant family-floor standards.

 For real-world setup, combine documented materials with active supervision, appropriate room layout, and normal baby-proofing habits.